MPI Artificial Intelligence for robots and swarms

 As mentioned above, while the previous page’s ways to move around were functional, they were not the easiest to get a feel of or to work with.
 In this section, we will use forces to control our robot.
 This will make for a more natural looking behavior, and an easier one to control, to build upon and to modulate.

 The underlying idea is simple: you apply one, or multiple, force to a robot, and they should react to it and move in that direction.
 We could imagine force controlling not only the direction of the robot but also its speed.
 In most cases, we just simplify that to a direction, and move the robots to its maximum speed.
-You are welcomed to play with speed as well, and see how this impact the overall behavior.
+You are welcome to play with speed as well, and see how this impacts the overall behavior.

 MAX_SPEED = 10